Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Reason with Capability Boundary

-We compare the performance of Monitor\(_{\text{express}}\) and Monitor\(_{\text{hidden}}\) across different LRMs.
+\textit{\textbf{Observation 3: LRMs vary in reasoning behavior correction, with some good at instruction following and others more prone to output guidance.}} We compare the performance of Monitor\(_{\text{express}}\) and Monitor\(_{\text{hidden}}\) across different LRMs.
 For GPT-oss-20B, Monitor\(_{\text{express}}\) achieves lower token usage than Monitor\(_{\text{hidden}}\).
 We find this model is resistant to output guidance via constrained output prefix: although it sometimes begins by generating a solution approach, it tends to later negate this and restart the reasoning process, resulting in long and unproductive outputs.
-In contrast, its instruction-following ability is relatively strong, and thus reprompting with the self-awareness prompt suffix yields lower token usage.
+In contrast, its instruction-following ability is relatively strong, and thus reprompting with the prompt suffix via Monitor\(_{\text{express}}\) yields lower token usage.

 Conversely, the other three LRMs show weaker ability of instruction following but more prone to output guidance, making Monitor\(_{\text{hidden}}\) more effective than Monitor\(_{\text{express}}\).
-This suggest that, in addition to the black-box versus white-box distinction, the choice of optimization strategy in practice should also consider the behavioral tendencies of the specific LRM.
+This suggest that, in addition to the black-box versus white-box distinction, the choice of optimization strategy in practice should also consider LRMs' behavioral tendencies.